venkatesh87/asianfusion.online/README.md

 * qa - used for review
 * master (refer to as live) - used for production

-Once all branches are deployed, you will have 3 enviornments running in AWS ElasticBeanstalk.
+Once all branches are deployed, you will have 3 enviornments running in AWS Elastic Beanstalk.
 That's one environment per branch.
 Instructions are provided in [Domain and SSL Management](#domain-and-ssl-management) so that you can map the domain names to these EBS environments.
 Here is a sneak peek!
 Let's say you own the domain name `mydomain.com`.
 You will ended up with `dev.mydomain.com`, `qa.mydomain.com` and `mydomain.com`.
 Cool?
 Using the scripts provided, a lot of the tedious tasks, such as creating databases, migrating databases and images to production are simplifed and automated.

 There are many features you can benefit from using this project:
-- Develop locally in Docker environment, push to AWS ElasticBeanstalk dev/qa/live straight LAMP environments
+- Develop locally in Docker environment, push to AWS Elastic Beanstalk dev/qa/live straight LAMP environments
 - When there is no internet connection, switch to local MySQL
 - phpMyAdmin for quick database edits
 - One command deployment to AWS, no CI tool needed